wasmCloud/wasmCloud/README.md

 ### WebAssembly Modules (Stable ABI)

 wasmCloud has a wide range of [examples](https://github.com/wasmCloud/examples/) built on the [stable ABI](https://wasmcloud.com/docs/hosts/abis/wasmbus/).
-This includes actors, providers, interfaces, and full applications we've created to demonstrate how to design, compose, and build applications in wasmCloud.
+This includes components, providers, interfaces, and full applications we've created to demonstrate how to design, compose, and build applications in wasmCloud.

 ### **Experimental** WASI Preview 2 WebAssembly Components

 wasmCloud is actively staying up-to-date with WASI Preview 2 and the Component Model.
-For actor components which consume interfaces defined in [WIT](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md), see examples in the [`examples` directory of this repository](./examples).
+For components which consume interfaces defined in [WIT](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md), see examples in the [`examples` directory of this repository](./examples).

 ### 💥 Awesome wasmCloud